emilalmander/project1-zlatan/README.md

 ![awards](https://user-images.githubusercontent.com/47448917/224491553-6e57e226-31be-4e32-896a-c371601ea369.PNG)
  ***
  testing
-* i have tested the page in chrome and operaGX
+* the team have tested the page in chrome and operaGX
-* i also tested different screen sizes using the devtools device toolbar and can confirm it looks good on them.
+* the team also tested different screen sizes using the devtools device toolbar and can confirm it looks good on them.
-* i can also confirm that all the sections looks good and are easy to both read and click on smaller screens.
+* the team can also confirm that all the sections looks good and are easy to both read and click on smaller screens.
 * the subscribe section also works correctly by taking an email in the email field and the submit button works.
-* i can also confirm that there are no broken links, and that you get redirected correctly when clicking links on the page
+* the team can also confirm that there are no broken links, and that you get redirected correctly when clicking links on the page

 ***